INDIA BONDS-Bond yields drop as oil plunges to 7-month low

 By Dharamraj Lalit Dhutia

-MUMBAI, Sept 8 (Reuters) - Indian government bond yields declined in early trades on Thursday, as a sharp drop in global oil prices eased concerns about inflation and further interest rate hikes.
+MUMBAI, Sept 8 (Reuters) - Indian government bond yields declined on Thursday, with the 10-year benchmark yield ending at its lowest level in over four months, tracking a sharp drop in global oil prices.

 Global oil prices dropped on Wednesday, with the benchmark Brent crude contract slumping below levels seen prior to Russia's invasion of Ukraine as downbeat Chinese trade data fed investor worries about recession risks.